Enid Bakewell: Early life

 Bakewell was born in Newstead Village, Nottinghamshire.
 She was encouraged to play cricket from an early age.
 She was educated at the primary school in Newstead and at Brincliffe County Grammar School, Nottingham.
 After playing for a local club, Notts Casuals WCC, she started to play for the Nottinghamshire county women's team aged 14.
 She initially concentrated on her batting but was encouraged to develop her slow left-arm bowling, which she modelled on Tony Lock.

 She studied at Dartford College of Physical Education, graduating in 1959.
 She married Colin Bakewell, an electrical engineer with Rolls-Royce.
-Their daughter was born in 1966.
+Their daughter was born in 1966, and they subsequently had two further children.

 Cricket career

 Bakewell was considered for selection for the Test tour to Australia in 1963.
 She was pregnant and so missed the home Tests against New Zealand in England in 1966.
 She joined the 1968–69 tour, playing in all three Tests against Australia and all three Tests against New Zealand.
-She opened the batting in her first Test, against Australia in 1968, and made a century on debut, and also scored centuries opening the batting in the first and second Tests against New Zealand in 1969.
+She opened the batting in her first Test, against Australia in 1968, and made a century on debut (an innings named by Wisden Cricket Monthly as one of the 'centuries that changed cricket').
+She also scored centuries opening the batting in the first and second Tests against New Zealand in 1969.